 When temperature control is thrown off because of sweating or feeling hot and stuffy, the brain can jolt itself out of a sleep cycle, rousing a person to get up almost immediately.

 Your Brain And Stages Of Sleep Revealed

 During sleep, your brain will cycle between non-REM sleep and REM sleep.
 It takes up to 90 minutes for the brain to first experience the first stage of REM sleep, after you have fallen fully asleep.
-Before you slip into REM sleep, people experience three different stages of non-REM sleep which transition a sleeper from a state of wakefulness, light sleep, and then deep sleep.
+Before you slip into REM stage, people experience three different stages of non-REM which transition a person from a state of wakefulness, light sleep, and then deep sleep.
 The third stage of non-REM sleep is when you are in a state of deep sleep, which is needed to feel refreshed once you awaken.

 Ways to Decrease Anxiety and Stress Before Going to Sleep

 Your bed should be a sanctuary for you to recharge your batteries, unplug from technology that vies for your attention, and to rest.
 In addition to reducing the amount of heat in your room using different methods, and by keeping night lights to a minimum, there are at least 10 things you can do to help induce sleep.
 Here are some practices that help bring your body temperature down, increase a state of relaxation, and ultimately help you drift off to sleep:

 - Make sure to turn off your smartphone, tablet, or mobile devices off one hour before bed.

 - Don’t make your bed a place to do work, watch TV, or overthink and stress out.

 - Take a hot shower or bath about an hour before going to bed.